tbasset/ansible-role-vmware-repman/readme.md

-# Ansible Role Cisco Hostname
+# Ansible Role VMware vSphere Operations

-This is a Ansible Role for setting Hostnames on Cisco Devices.
+This is a Ansible Role for Operating a VM of a Service.

 Aufbau:
 - Build